Santiago: Public transportation statistics

+Cycling

+Between 2012 and 2023, cycling in Santiago shifted from a marginal to a consolidated mode of urban transport.
+According to mobility surveys, the share of trips made by bicycle increased from around 4% in 2012 to approximately 7.8% by 2023, overpassing cities such as London, equivalent to about 1.5 million daily trips.
+This growth coincided with a sustained expansion of cycling infrastructure, particularly after 2015, when national and metropolitan programs accelerated the construction of bike lanes.
+By 2025, Santiago had the largest cycling networks in Latin America, although its continuity and design quality still vary significantly between communes.
+Dedicated bike lanes have reduced conflicts with motor traffic and pedestrians, yet many cyclists continue to ride in mixed traffic where the network remains fragmented.
+Helmet and light use are mandatory in Chile.

 Internal transportation

 Map of Santiago depicting main streets and airport.

 As of 2006, Santiago was home to 992,000 vehicles, 979,000 of which were motorized.
 This made up 37.3% of Chile's total vehicle count.
 805,000 cars passed through the city, which is 37.6% of the national total or one car for every seven people.

 The main road is the Avenida Libertador General Bernardo O'Higgins, better known as Alameda Avenue, which runs northeast and southwest.
 From north to south, it is crossed by Autopista Central and the Independencia, Gran Avenida, Recoleta, Santa Rosa, Vicuña Mackenna and Tobalaba avenues.
 Other major roads include the Avenida Los Pajaritos to the west and Providencia Avenue and Apoquindo Avenue to the east.
 Finally, the Américo Vespucio Avenue acts as a ring road.

 During the 2000s, several urban highways were built through Santiago in order to improve the situation for vehicles.
 The road General Velásquez and sections of the Pan-American Highway in Santiago were converted into the Autopista Central, while Américo Vespucio became variously the highways Vespucio Norte Express and Vespucio Sur, as well as Vespucio Oriente in the future.
 Following the edge of the Mapocho River, Costanera Norte was built to link the northeast of the capital to the airport and the downtown area.
 All these highways, totaling 210 km in length, have a free flow toll system.